 Executive Vice President

-Sean Weaver leads the firm’s assurance department and serves as a senior advisor to the manufacturing and financial services teams.
-Weaver serves clients in the manufacturing, financial services, and construction industries as well as other service-related organizations.
+Sean Weaver leads the firm’s assurance department and serves as a senior advisor to the manufacturing and financial services industry teams.
+Weaver serves clients in the manufacturing, financial services and construction industries, as well as other service-related organizations.
 A certified public accountant, he is a member of the American Institute of Certified Public Accountants, the Kansas Society of Certified Public Accountants and the Institute of Internal Auditors.

 He currently holds board or leadership positions with the Kansas Board of Accountancy, Wichita Aero Club, Wichita Manufacturers Association, Wichita Downtown Development Corporation, and Project Wichita.
 He has also held recent board leadership positions at the Cosmosphere-International SciEd Center and Space Museum (formerly Kansas Cosmosphere) and Prairie Dunes Country Club.